 The structure used in this EIAR document is a Grouped Format structure.
-This structure examines each environmental topic in a separate chapter of this EIAR document.
+This structure examines each environmental topic3 in a separate chapter of this EIAR document.
 The structure of the EIAR is set out in Table 1.2 and Table 1.3 below.

 TABLE 1.2: STRUCTURE OF THIS EIAR Ch.
 Title Content 1 Introduction and Methodology Sets out the purpose, methodology and scope of the document.
 2 Project Description and Alternatives Sets out the description of the site, design and scale of development, considers all relevant phases from construction through to existence and operation together with a description and evaluation of the reasonable alternatives studied by the developer including alternative locations, designs and processes considered; and a justification for the option chosen taking into account the effects of the project on the environment.
 3 Population and Human Health Describes the demographic and socio-economic profile of the receiving environment and potential impact of the proposed development on population, i.e. human beings, and human health.
 4 Archaeology and Cultural Heritage Provides an assessment of the site and considers the potential impact of the proposed development on the local archaeology and cultural heritage; and recommends mitigation measures.
-5 Biodiversity Describes the existing ecology on site and in the surrounding catchment, and assesses the potential impact of the proposed development and mitigation measures incorporated into the design of the scheme.
-6 Landscape and Visual Impact Details the likely effects on the landscape and visual environment of the proposed development with reference to accompanying photomontages.
+5 Biodiversity Describes the existing ecology on site and in the surrounding catchment and assesses the potential impact of the proposed development and mitigation measures incorporated into the design of the scheme.
+6 Landscape and Visual Impact Details the likely effects on the landscape and visual environment of the proposed development with reference to the accompanying verified view montages.
 7 Land and Soils Provides an overview of the baseline position, the potential impact of the proposed development on the site's soil and geology and impacts in relation to land take and recommends mitigation measures.
-8 Water Provides an overview of the baseline position, the potential impact of the proposed development on water quality and quantity and recommends mitigation measures.
-9 Air Quality and Climate Provides an overview of the baseline air quality and climatic environment, the potential impact of the proposed development, and recommends mitigation measures.

-&lt;sup>3 In some instances, similar environmental topics are grouped.
+3 In some instances, similar environmental topics are grouped.